2022 U.S. Senior Women's Open: Field

 Qualifying for the championship was open to any professional or amateur golfer who was 50 years of age or over on the start of the tournament on 25 August 2022, however restricted by a certain handicap level.
 48 players entered the competition through some of several exemption categories, including winners of the U.S. Women's Open, winners of other LPGA majors and winners of the U.S. Women's Amateur.
 72 players qualified through sectional qualifying at 16 sites nationwide.

 When entries closed on July 6, 377 entries were accepted.
 The final field of 120 players, 37 amateurs and 83 professionals, included 2021 champion Annika Sörenstam.

 Eleven countries were represented in the field – Australia (2), Canada (6), England (4), France (1), India (1), Italy (1), Japan (7), Peru (1), Scotland (2), Sweden (5) and United States (90).

 Exempt players

 Many players were exempt in multiple categories.
 Players are listed only once, in the first category in which they became exempt.

-For the first three editions of the championship (2018–19, 2021), players eligible in categories with an upper age limit of 52, 54 or 59, were eligible regardless of age provided they were 50 or older.
-2022 marked the first year the different age limits in those categories were in force.
+Players eligible in categories with an upper age limit of 52, 54 or 59, were eligible regardless of age provided they were 50 or older.

 Each exemption category required players to have reached their 50th birthday on or before August 25, 2022.